chiao45/ams562-notes/README.md

 ## Coding Environment

 As this course targets students who are interested in *scientific programming*, Linux system is assumed to be the teaching environment.
 We have been providing Linux environment through [Docker](https://www.docker.com/) images since last year (2017), and the image comes with a light-weight desktop environment (no need to worry about using the clusters).
 The Docker setting allows us to provide students a unified programming environment.
-To further simplify the working flow with Docker, a Python-based driver script is provided to run, mount, and create the desktop environment in browser with Docker.
+To further simplify the working flow with Docker, a Python-based driver script is provided in order to easily run, mount, and create the desktop environment in browser with Docker command.

 ***NEW*** Starting from this year (2018), a [Jupyter](http://jupyter.org/) based environment is provided so that students can test their codes without worrying about compilation.